I have a holiday decorative project for you. You will have fun making this Thanksgiving DIY wood block decoration for the coming holiday.

 Several weeks ago, I found some wood blocks at the craft store.
 All the wood items were 40% off.
 There were only 6 blocks, so I thought it was a good idea to purchase them.
 I knew an idea to use them would come to me.

 What could I do with 6 2~inch blocks?
 Make a Thanksgiving~theme puzzle.
 How, do you ask?
-Well, let me show you how to make a Thanksgiving DIY wood block decoration that you can use as an accessory.
+Well, let me show you how to make a Thanksgiving DIY wood block decoration that you can use as an accessory or game.

 I’ve seen other wood block puzzles used as an accessory, which I thought would be a fun project.
 If my grandkids were here this year for Thanksgiving, I would give them this project to keep them busy.

 - the number of blocks you want to work with.
 You will need enough to form a square or rectangle.
 I used 6 2~inch blocks.

 - large rubber band to hold wood blocks together.

 - paint to paint the blocks.
 I used One Step paint from Amy Howard at Home in Stoneware, a soft white.
 You could also use a chalk paint or acrylic paint.

 - stencils for your puzzle designs.
 I used stencils from A Makers’ Studio that I already had and used.